UniMath/agda-unimath/src/univalent-combinatorics/kuratowski-finite-sets.lagda.md

 A {{#concept "Kuratowski finite set" agda=Kuratowski-Finite-Set}} is a [set](foundation-core.sets.md) `X` for which there exists a [surjection](foundation.surjective-maps.md) into `X` from a standard finite type.
-In other words, the Kuratowski finite set are the [set-quotient](foundation.set-quotients.md) of a [standard finite type](univalent-combinatorics.standard-finite-types.md).
+In other words, a Kuratowski finite set is a [set-quotient](foundation.set-quotients.md) of a [standard finite type](univalent-combinatorics.standard-finite-types.md).